 This course provides junior or senior students with an opportunity to gain practical experience in a criminal justice agency setting.
-Prior to enrolling in Internship, students must have a cumulative grade point average of 2.2 and must have completed CRJU 1100 and CRJU 2400 with a minimum grade of C. Successful completion of CRJU 4610 requires a final report and supervisory evaluation of the student by the agency.
+Successful completion of CRJU 4610 requires a final report and supervisory evaluation of the student by the agency.
 Agencies must be approved in advance by the faculty member coordinating internship activities.

 CRJU 4620.
 Special Topics.
 (3 Credits)

 This course will allow students to participate in specialized classes on a variety of topics.
 These topics will be presented by visiting scholars, faculty completing research in specialized areas, faculty returning from sabbaticals, and exchange from other faculty from other institutions and countries.
 Examples of the types of courses that will be offered in CRJU 4620 are as follows: International Crime, Crime and the African American Experience, German Criminal Justice System, Computers and Crime.
 This course is designed to allow students access to the most current and diverse subject matter available to the department on a continuing basis.
 Course syllabi will vary from course to course.